 How you ventilate a house depends very much on the level of energy efficiency you are aiming for.
 At the lower end the Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) provide a “better than nothing” standard
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations provide a “better than nothing” standard

 The building regulations

 cover the ways that houses should be ventilated –

 Taking the example of the English and Welsh regulations –